-Rideshare driving is a great way to get a leg-up and save some extra cash, but it is not a good place to get stuck without coverage.
+Rideshare driving is a great way to get a leg-up and make some extra cash, but it is not a good place to get stuck without coverage.

 If you are driving or considering driving for a rideshare service in the future, Jerry has compiled this guide to help you understand rideshare insurance, what it is, why you may need it, and how to find car insurance quotes.

 Rideshare insurance plans offer coverage for rideshare drivers where gaps in the rideshare company policies leave you vulnerable.
 Most of these policies will also cover the personal use of your vehicles, as well as those risky gap times when you are on the clock but still not covered.